 A strong opening assortment might center on cleanser, serum, and moisturizer, or a glow-focused ritual built around vitamin C, peptides, and nourishment.
 If your audience skews toward visible aging concerns, anti-aging and anti-wrinkle skincare can become a natural anchor.
 If your customer wants everyday softness and quiet radiance, cleansers and toners paired with barrier-friendly hydration may be the smarter start.

-For inspiration, it helps to think in routines rather than isolated units.
+For inspiration, think in routines rather than isolated units.
 Customers often build trust through one category, then expand.
 Someone may begin with face care, then add a matching body wash or even hair care once the brand relationship feels established.
 A founder who understands that progression can build a range with more patience and less waste.